- CBD’s most common side effects include nausea, drowsiness, gastrointestinal issues, dry mouth, and interactions with other medications.

 You might be guessing why pregnant women are looking to use CBD.

 Despite a few potential side effects, which are manageable and can be countered, CBD has a long list of health benefits.

 Being motivated by the number of advantages CBD can provide, pregnant women want to use CBD to relieve nausea, ease discomfort, symptoms of anxiety, sleeplessness, mood swings, and fatigue caused by their ongoing hormonal changes.

 However, experts and professionals believe that neuron development in the fetus can be potentially affected if CBD is consumed during pregnancy.

 This is why the Food and Drug Administration (FDA) recommends women not consume CBD during their pregnancy or breastfeeding period.

 Is it Safe to Use CBD?

 CBD is available in the market in multiple forms.
-From coffee add-ins to CBD-infused bath bombs, you can get your hands on the drug quite quickly.
+From coffee add-ins to CBD-infused bath bombs, you can quickly get your hands on the drug.

 However, there are a few safety concerns with CBD-related products.
 To this date, most CBD products are unregulated, which leads us to question if a product is as effective as it promises.

 Nevertheless, a study conducted in 2017 reports that a significant amount of CBD products sold online were labeled correctly.